The Wharton SBDC Program for Early Stage Entrepreneurs

 An early stage entrepreneur is beginning to build his/her business or has a deep commitment to starting one.
 He/she is interested in understanding what it takes to be a successful entrepreneur, how to conceptualize the details of a product idea, how to write an effective business plan, and how to compare the various options for financing.

-Once you have completed the First Step, you will likely proceed to the Strategic Business Planning.
+Strategic Business Planning.
 These sessions have proven to be effective in supporting clients to draft their business plans in five weeks.
 The workshop is followed up with a review and assessment of your plan as well as support and advice as you take the next steps in building your business.

 - Please visit the calendar of upcoming sessions for a full description and to register for First Step.